Samillion/yagpdb-cc/Confession/README.md

 Server admins using this command should respect the privacy of their members.
 This can be a funny command to mess around with or a genuine outlet to unload a memory or two.
 Think of the bigger picture.

 I have no control over Discord, only what happens on my own Discord server.
-If you're a member in a server that has this exact command or a similar feature, then you should ask the admins directly about their privacy policy.
+If you're a member in a server that has this exact command or a similar feature, then you should ask the admins directly about their privacy policy then decide based on the answer whether you'd like to use the confession feature on their server.